-You should usually break the rule of thirds when there’s some symmetry in the scene.
+You may break the rule of thirds any time.
+No photography police are going to get you. 🙃However, the best time to break it is when there’s some symmetry in the scene.
 Symmetry in landscape photography is rare, but you can use reflections in lakes, rivers, seas, and wet roads.

-To make your photos even better, try slightly shifting the horizon off the centre of a photo to create a more engaging composition.
-Notice how the reflected peak is closer to the bottom edge of the photo than the top peak is from the top edge.
+To make your photos even better, try slightly shifting the horizon off the centre.
+You will get a better composition.
+Notice how the reflected peak is closer to the bottom edge of the photo than the top from the top edge.

 There are 3 main takeaways for you from this image.

-- Horizon is aligned with the bottom horizontal grid line.
-This splits the photo vertically into 1/3 (fore)ground and 2/3 sky (background).
+- The horizon is aligned with the bottom horizontal grid line.
+This splits the photo vertically into 1/3 foreground and 2/3 sky (background).

-- The tree is not centred.
+- The tree is not centered.
 The frame is slightly shifted to the right, aligning the tree with the left vertical grid line.
-The asymmetry of the photo, in which the rule of thirds is applied perfectly, demonstrates that such composition is much more pleasing to the eye.
+The asymmetry of the photo, in which the rule of thirds is applied perfectly, demonstrates that such a composition is much more pleasing to the eye.

 - There’s nothing on the right.
-By leaving empty space on right, the tree gets more attention and becomes the main subject of the photo.
-If there were any object on the right, it would only serve as a distraction.
+By leaving empty space on the right, the tree gets more attention and becomes the main subject of the photo.
+If there were any objects on the right, they would only serve as a distraction.

 The second example is analogous to the first one.

-- The horizon is not perfectly aligned with the bottom horizontal grid line for two reasons:
+- For two reasons, the horizon is not perfectly aligned with the bottom horizontal grid line.

 - The horizon in this image is not horizontal nor a straight line, which would make aligning it with any grid line impossible.
 However, it still loosely follows the rule of thirds.